VandinLab/TopKWY/src/README.md

 Each line in the dataset file represents one transaction, where every item is represented by its id, and it is space separated from other items.
 As an example, the transaction `1 100 1500` contains the three items "1", "100", "1500".

-One transaction should not contains duplicate items.
+One transaction does not need to contains items in sorted order, but should not contains duplicate items.

 #### DATASETS CONVERSIONS